espressif/esp-matter/docs/en/faq.rst

 -  If the ``chip-tool pairing ble-wifi`` command is failing, make sure the arguments are correct.
 -  Make sure Bluetooth is turned on, on your client (host).
--  If you are still facing issues, reproduce the issue on the default example for the device and then raise an `issue <https://github.com/espressif/esp-matter/issues>`__.
+-  If you are still facing issues, reproduce it on the default example for the device and then raise it `here <https://github.com/espressif/esp-matter/issues>`__.
 Make sure to share these:

    -  The complete device logs.